chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - Method
      - Description
    * - ``rest.delete_rest``
-     - Use to delete an object from the Chef server.
+     - Use to delete an object from the Chef Infra Server.
    * - ``rest.get_rest``
-     - Use to get the details of an object on the Chef server.
+     - Use to get the details of an object on the Chef Infra Server.
    * - ``rest.post_rest``
-     - Use to add an object to the Chef server.
+     - Use to add an object to the Chef Infra Server.
    * - ``rest.put_rest``
-     - Use to update an object on the Chef server.
+     - Use to update an object on the Chef Infra Server.

 For example: